mother reaching out to child who is having a struggle with emotions

 During the early years of the pandemic, people throughout the world faced illness, job loss, disconnection from loved ones, disruption of daily routines, loss of access to goods, services, and even death.
 Guidelines for how to navigate this crisis changed daily as new information emerged.

-Many adults shared they felt uncertain about how to explain to children what is happening and how to cope with the challenging behavior.
+Many adults shared they felt uncertain.
+They were unsure about how to explain to children what was happening.
+Or, how to cope with the challenging behavior.
 There was no one-size-fits all answer.

 man in suit from behind with hands on back of head looking at background with a bunch of question marks to depict he is uncertain